 The EYFS Framework

-Our curriculum is centred around child-initiated learning and adult-guided exploration.
+Our curriculum is designed to follow the EYFS Statutory Framework curriculum 2021 and is further guided by a document called ‘Birth to 5 Matters’ that sets out the learning, development and assessment requirements for all children until the end of their reception year.
+All early years practitioners are required to pursue daily rich activities to support each child’s educational development across seven areas of learning.
+The EYFS framework has never prescribed a particular teaching approach and the new framework holds true to this value.
+Our philosophy of early year’s education remains the same and is centred around child-initiated learning and adult-guided exploration.
 We are fortunate to have a wonderful outside classroom which we use in all weathers!
 Being outdoors offers opportunities for doing things in different ways and on different scales than when indoors.
 It offers the chance for children to investigate, use their senses and be physically active and exuberant.
-We plan and enhance our learning environments following children’s particular needs, interests and enthusiasms!
+We plan and enhance our learning environments following children’s particular needs, interests, and enthusiasms!

 The EYFS Framework is made up of seven areas of learning: